 A student may opt to pursue a certificate program in a specific area.
-Certificate programs are available in graphic arts, Hispanic cross-cultural communication, Irish studies, management, Middle Eastern studies, professional communication, and studio arts.
+Certificate programs are available in applied politics and policy, graphic arts, Irish studies, management, Middle Eastern studies, music performance, professional communication, and studio arts.
 The University is not obligated to provide courses necessary for completion of certificate programs.